voipnorm/CiscoTPCustomXML/README.md

 # Telepresence Deploy XML APP

-Simple app to deploy packages to Cisco Telepresence apps
+Simple app to deploy packages to Cisco Telepresence apps.

+Currently capable of deploying custom Branding with little fuss.
+Takes care of reading CSV files for endpoints and also base64 encoding of image files.

 ## Getting Started